iappsqainterview/search-api-challenge/README.md

 *    Write Java or Scala automation that will make requests to this API:<br>
-     Include TestNG or JUnit classes with validations for the documented functional test cases
+     Include TestNG, JUnit, or ScalaTest classes with validations for the documented functional test cases

      The test plan and automation should be provided back in a zipped file.